 Section 234C – Penalty for Short Payment of Advance Tax

 Section 234C is applicable if a taxpayer has paid advance tax which is less than the required amount.
-Since, advance tax is paid based on an estimated tax liability, only tax payment that falls below the threshold below will be liable for penalty for Section 234C of the Income Tax Act.
+Since the advance tax is paid based on estimated tax liability, only tax payment that falls below the threshold below will be liable for a penalty for Section 234C of the Income Tax Act.

 Penal interest under Section 234C is levied only if: